 Find answers to the most frequently asked EuroMillions questions below.
-If you have a question that has not been answered, please contact us for assistance.
+These FAQs cover a range of topics, so select a category to see all the relevant queries.
+If you have a question that has not been answered, you can Contact Us for assistance and you will receive a response as soon as possible.

-EuroMillions draws take place on Tuesday and Friday evenings at approximately 8pm, with results being available from 8:15pm onwards.
+EuroMillions draws take place on Tuesday and Friday evenings at approximately 8pm.
+Results are available from 8:15pm onwards.

 Ticket sales for both Tuesday and Friday EuroMillions draws close at 7:30pm on the evening of the draw.
 Ticket sales for the next draw re-open once the night's results have been processed.